-- a.
-Events must be open to all CSU-Pueblo students

 - b.
 Adequacy of facilities and venue

 - c.
 Scheduling of venue through appropriate University department

 - d.
 Other relative logistical requirements

 - e.
 An estimated attendance is required

 8. Promotion

 - a.
 Advertising and promotion plan must be submitted with grant proposal that will include the description and method of advertising and extent of advertising - b.
 Promotion efforts should cover the entire campus